mitre/fieldmanual/sphinx-docs/Basic-Usage.md

 To deploy an agent:

-1. Navigate to the Agents tab and click the "Click here to deploy an agent" button5 n
+1. Navigate to the Agents tab and click the "Click here to deploy an agent" button
 1. Choose an agent (Sandcat is a good one to start with) and a platform (operating system)
 1. Make sure the agent options are correct (ex: ensure `app.contact.http` matches the expected host and port for the CALDERA server)
 1. Choose a command to execute on the target machine